voipnuggets/flux-generator/README.md

 Once the server is running (either via `run_flux.sh` or manually):

 1. Open your browser and navigate to http://127.0.0.1:7860
+2. Choose your desired generation mode:
-2. Enter a prompt, select a model and click the generate button
+   - 🖼️ Image Generation: Enter a prompt, select a model and click generate
+   - 🎵 Music Generation: Enter a music description and adjust parameters
-3. On first use, the model will be downloaded (approximately 30 GB)
+3. On first use, models will be downloaded:
+   - Image models: approximately 30 GB
+   - MusicGen model: approximately 3.5 GB
 4. Download progress will be visible in the terminal
-5. Once downloaded, image generation will begin
+5. Once downloaded, generation will begin

+### Image Generation Parameters

+- Model: schnell
+- Size: 512x512
+- Steps: 2
+- CFG Scale: 4.0

+### Music Generation Parameters

+The music generation interface provides several parameters to control the output:

+- **Max Steps**: Controls the length of the generated audio (50-500)
+- **Temperature**: Controls randomness in generation (0.1-2.0)
+- **Top K**: Controls diversity of the output (50-500)
+- **Guidance Scale**: Controls how closely to follow the prompt (1.0-10.0)

 ## API Integration